ekourtakis/rush/README.md

 **A lightning-fast toy package manager.**

 rush is a proof-of-concept package manager written in Rust.
-It demonstrates how to manage static binaries, handle dependencies via a registry, and manage state—all without the overhead of interpreted languages.
+It demonstrates how to manage static binaries, handle dependencies via a registry, and manage state.

 ## Prerequisites